chem454/chem454.github.io/docs/programming/arduino/03-temperature.md

 1. If you have time, use a multimeter to measure the resistance of the blue resistor you used.
 Substitute this value for the `10.0` in the temperature calculation and see what happens to your percent error.

 ### Turn in

-1. A hardcopy of your completed Exercise 3 Worksheet.
-1. An electronic copy of your final Voltage code (submit to Dropbox).
+1. An electronic copy of your final Temperature code (submit to Canvas).
+Make sure you use the "Copy as HTML" function in Arduino and not the normal copy/paste!